 Turn your Raspberry Pi to an Amiga!

-Amiberry is an optimized Amiga emulator for the Raspberry Pi model 1, Zero, 2 and 3, that brings you the highest performance Amiga emulation.
+Amiberry is an optimized Amiga emulator for the Raspberry Pi and other ARM-based SoCs, that brings you the highest performance Amiga emulation.
 Be it a classic A500, A1200, CD32 or up to a high-end model equipped with a 68040 and a graphics card, we’ve got you covered.

 It’s an open-source project, build with the efforts of several people and based on previous work of others.
 You are welcome to join the effort and help make Amiberry the best Amiga emulator for ARM devices!
 Visit the project page on Github for more.